ActianCorp/sqlalchemy-ingres/README.testsuite.md

 2.0.36 | Dialect Compliance Suite | Good results | Poor pass rate due to many errors 2.0.36 | Unit Tests | Will not execute due to missing requirements | Tests execute with good results

+The Ingres connector Requirements class is included/enabled by having the following lines present in the file `test.cfg`.
+To disable the Requirements class, simply comment out or remove these lines from `test.cfg`.

+    [sqla_testing]
+    requirement_cls=sqlalchemy_ingres.requirements:Requirements

 ## Notes about Dialect API Methods